 - Improve and expand sexual and other behavioral risk prevention interventions to increase healthy behaviors among the MARPs.

 - Improve and expand access to quality biomedical services for MARPs and the general population

-- Strengthen structural systems to support reduction of MARPs' vulnerability to HIV infection
+- Strengthen structural systems for reduced MARPs' vulnerability to HIV infection

-In the Drop in Centre since when the Project began there have been many strides that have been made to complement the works that were initially being done.
-The health Education sessions that began has seen 375 clients being mobilized and reached with health education sessions and also tested to get to know their status and also STI screening done to them and tests done at the laboratory.
+Since the project inception, great strides have been made to complement the objectives of the DIC.
+The health Education sessions have seen 375 clients mobilized and reached with health education sessions and also tested for HIV as well as screened for other STIs.
 In terms of the Condom uptake the number has continued to rise and currently stands at 44,687 male condoms distributed and 600 female condoms.
-The support group has also been meeting and have been taken through the various topics of therapeutic, promotive and preventive services.
+Support groups have also been formed and meeting occasionally and taken through different topics of therapeutic, Promotive and preventive services.

-- The involvement of PLWHIV in programme development, implementation and evaluation improved the relevance, acceptability and effectiveness of project in the region.
+- The involvement of PLHIV in programme development, implementation and evaluation improved the relevance, acceptability and effectiveness of the project in the region.

 - At community level, the participation of people living with HIV and MARPS changed perceptions, as well as provided valuable experiences and knowledge.

 - At the individual level, involvement was observed to improve self-esteem and boost morale, decrease isolation and depression, and improve health through access to information about care and prevention.